Selling a Kansas Home: What Are My Disclosure Obligations?

 • any material defects in the title to the property, and

-When Must the Seller Disclosures Be Made?
+By When Must a Kansas Home Seller's Disclosures Be Made?

 Kansas does not have specific statutory language about when exactly disclosures must be made to the buyer.
-Indeed, the statute specifically allows the radon, sexual convict, and special assessment disclosures to be made within the purchase contract (rather than as separate documents given prior to the signing of the purchase contract).
+Indeed, the statute specifically allows the radon, sexual convict warning, and special assessment disclosures to be made within the purchase contract (rather than as separate documents given prior to the signing of the purchase contract).

 Talk to your real estate agent about the custom in your area and strategies appropriate to your home sale.